James Weldon Johnson Community Library: History

 James Weldon Johnson Community Library is named after James Weldon Johnson, native Floridian author, educator, civil rights activist, head of the NAACP.
 His song "Lift Every Voice and Sing" is considered by many to be the "Negro National Anthem."

-The history of James Weldon Johnson Community Library is part of African American history in St. Petersburg.

 Andrew Carnegie intended for the library he funded in St. Petersburg to be racially integrated when it opened in 1915, but the city refused black residents access to the library.
 In 1944, the city began allowing blacks into only the basement of the Carnegie library.
-Mrs. S.M.
-Carter, wife of a pastor, formed an interracial committee and lobbied the city for funds to open a black library.
+Mrs. S. M. Carter, wife of a pastor, formed an interracial committee and lobbied the city for funds to open a black library.

 On April 1, 1947 the James Weldon Johnson Library opened in a leased space on 1035 Third Ave.
 S. The original location was a 1,025 square foot room on the ground floor of the Masonic Lodge.
-It served the community at the Third Avenue location until 1979, when it was closed because of the city’s urban redevelopment project, which displaced hundreds of black residents from the Gas Plant area.
+It served the community at the Third Avenue location until 1979, when it was closed because of the city’s urban redevelopment project, which displaced hundreds of black residents from the Gas Plant (neighborhood) area.

-In 1981, the James Weldon Branch reopened in the newly built Enoch Davis Center at 1111 18th Ave.
+In 1981, the James Weldon Branch reopened in the newly built Enoch Davis Center (named for Enoch Davis) at 1111 18th Ave.
 S. Of the city’s five public libraries, the Johnson branch was the only one housed within the confines of another building.
 In 1990, there were rumors that the library was going to be closed due to funding cuts.
 Community leaders formed the James Weldon Johnson Friends of the Library, Inc. and circulated a successful petition to save the library.

 In the summer of 2002, the Johnson Branch Library moved into its current location at 1059 18th Ave.
-S, adjacent to the Enoch Davis Center.
+South on property next to the Enoch Davis Center.
 The $2.7 million, 14,500-square-foot building housing about 40,000 volumes was the materialization of the dream of the Enoch Davis Expansion Task Force.
 The current building was designed by Canerday, Belfsky + Arroyo Architects.

-The Friends continue to support the library and hosted the 9th Annual James Weldon Johnson Community Library Literacy Festival in 2019.
+The Friends continue to support the library and host the Annual James Weldon Johnson Community Library Literacy Festival each March.